 If you opt for the donation jar, the most important thing is that you mention it, both in the invitations ahead of time, and again the night of the concert.
 There are several different ways in which this can be successful:

 A) Someone collects money from people as they walk in the door

 B) At the beginning of the show and/or at the set break, the host mentions the suggested donation amount and location of the jar.

 C) The host passes the hat through the audience.

 D) The host gets RSVP’s from folks and collects money in advance.
 This works well as people tend to show up more reliably once they’ve already paid!

-Though not necessary, many hosts often chose to include some kind of pot-luck style food along with the house concert.
-Anything goes, from a full-on meal to light snacks, wine and cheese, or dessert.
+Hosts often include some kind of pot-luck style food along with the concert.
+Anything from a full-on meal to light snacks or dessert.
 Having some kind of snacking option is a nice way to facilitate interaction between guests who may not know each other.